zachkirlew/file-sharer/README.md

 # file-sharer
-Web service that uploads/downloads files from storage
+Web service that uploads files to storage